 - 4. A related process called Ocean Thermal Energy Conversion (OTEC) uses the heat energy stored in the earth's oceans to generate electricity.
 OTEC is a viable renewable energy source in areas where the thermal gradient between the surface and a depth of 1,000 meters (0.62 miles) is at least 22°C (71.6° F) (Pelc and Fujita 2002).
 This technology has the greatest potential for energy production in tropical coastal areas, roughly between the Tropic of Capricorn and the Tropic of Cancer (U.S. Department of Energy 2010b).
-The difference in temperature between the surface and bottom waters in the Ocean SAMP area range between approximately 0-2°C (32-36°F) in the winter months and 10°C (50°F) in the summer months (Codiga and Ullman 2010a; 2010b; 2010c).
+The difference in temperature between the surface and bottom waters in the SAMP area range between approximately 0-2°C (32-36°F) in the winter months and 10°C (50°F) in the summer months (Codiga and Ullman 2010a; 2010b; 2010c).
 As a result, OTEC technology is not a viable alternative energy source for Rhode Island.
-For more information on the water temperature in the Ocean SAMP area see Chapter 2, Ecology of the SAMP Region. - 5.
+For more information on the water temperature in the SAMP area see Chapter 2 Ecology of the Ocean SAMP Region. - 5.
 Wave energy uses energy of moving waves to generate electricity.
 The greatest potential for wave energy exists where the strongest winds and larger fetch are found, which in general corresponds to temperate latitudes between 40° and 60° north and south (Pelc and Fujita 2002).
-Furthermore, because global winds tend to move west to east across ocean basins, wave resources on the eastern boundaries of oceans also tend to be greater than those on the western edges since the fetch is longer (Pelc and Fujita 2002; Musial 2008a) (see Figure 8.9).
+Furthermore, because global winds tend to move west to east across ocean basins, wave resources on the eastern boundaries of oceans also tend to be greater than those on the western edges since the fetch is longer (Pelc and Fujita 2002; Musial 2008a) (see Figure 9).
+Therefore, in the U.S. the greatest potential for wave energy development occurs on the west coast as a result of the wind resources that move west to east across the Pacific Ocean (Musial 2008a; Hagerman 2001).
+Musial (2008a) estimates that the entire New England and Mid-Atlantic coasts have approximately only one-tenth the wave resources estimated for the southern coast of Alaska (see Table 4).
+Further studies examining the wave energy potential off Southern New England have determined that the greatest resource potential for the area exists far offshore (beyond the SAMP area boundary) because in nearshore areas there is not adequate fetch for winds out of the west to build up large waves.
+Exposed waters north of Cape Cod and within the Gulf of Maine were shown to have the greatest annual average significant wave height (approximately 2.0 meters [6.6 feet])(Hagerman 2001).
+Asher et al. (2008) found that the significant wave height for a site in Rhode Island Sound south of Block Island measured approximately 1.2 m (3.9 feet) over 20 years, and 8.4 m (27.6 feet) in extreme wave events.
+Closer to shore within Rhode Island Sound, Grilli et al. 2004 determined that the significant wave height at two locations equaled 1.04 m and 1.11 m (3.4 and 3.6 feet) (see Chapter 2 Ecology of the SAMP Area for further discussion on waves in the SAMP area).
+A rough estimate of the average power potential from wave energy off of Block Island has been cited as 5.7 kW/m (Spaulding 2008).
+Researchers have suggested that because of the current state of technology, it may not be economically viable or cost-effective to try to generate energy from the present resource capacity (e.g. Hagerman 2001; Spaulding 2008; Rhode Island Office of Energy Resources 2010).
+However, this may change in the future with technological advancements.